Francisco Gonzalo Marín: Design of the Puerto Rican flag

 However, it may never be truly known who designed the flag.
 According to some accounts on June 12, 1892, Antonio Vélez Alvarado was at his apartment at 219 Twenty-Third Street in Manhattan, when he stared at a Cuban flag for a few minutes, and then took a look at the blank wall in which it was being displayed.
 Vélez Alvarado suddenly perceived an optical illusion, in which he perceived the image of the Cuban flag with the colors in the flag's triangle and stripes inverted.
 Almost immediately he visited a nearby merchant, Domingo Peraza, from whom he bought some crepe paper to build a crude prototype.
 He later displayed his prototype in a dinner meeting at his neighbor's house, where the owner, Micaela Dalmau vda. de Carreras, had invited José Martí as a guest.
 Martí was pleasantly impressed by the prototype, and made note of it in a newspaper article published in the Cuban revolutionary newspaper Patria, published on July 2 of that year.
 Acceptance of the prototype was slow in coming, but grew with time.

 Also, in a letter written by Maria Manuela (Mima) Besosa, the daughter of the Puerto Rican Revolutionary Committee member Manuel Besosa, she stated that she sewed the flag.
 This created a belief that her father could have been its designer.

 Cuban Liberation Army

 Soon, Marín was fighting in Cuba where he was given the rank of lieutenant.
 Marín was wounded after he and his men confronted the Spanish Army in a skirmish in Turiguanó.
 Believing that he would be a burden to his men, he refused to be treated and was placed on a hammock.
 In November 1897, Lt.
-Francisco Gonzalo Marín died and when his men returned they buried his remains.
+Francisco Gonzalo Marín died and when his men returned they buried his remains. his brother Wenceslao also died fighting in Cuba.